Romanian Air Corps: Aircraft designs, assembly and production

 Aside from Aurel Vlacu, several other inventors designed and built aircraft in Romania, such as Nicolae Saru-Ionescu, who flew an airplane of his own design and construction at Cotroceni in 1911.
 However, he crashed on 28 August while performing a test flight and did not have the funds to repair his machine.
 The same year, another inventor, Corneliu Marinescu, designed a three-seat bomber.
 The airplane, nicknamed Lăcusta, had two seats in the fuselage for the pilot and observer, while the third seat for the bombardier was located under the fuselage.
 Although the performances of this machine were reportedly similar to other aircraft used in the military at that time, the authorities did not approve its serial construction.

 The first license-built aircraft in Romania was the Farman III, with the Ministry of War ordering six from the Cerchez & Co. workshops in 1911.
 The next initiative to start an aeronautical industry in Romania dates from 30 March 1915.
 On this date, an association was established with the aim of designing and building aircraft.
 The 4 signatories were: Ion Stroescu, Tache Brumărescu, Corneliu Marinescu and Nicolae Tănase, but the association failed as it lacked sufficient funds.

 In 1916, the workshops from Cotroceni and Băneasa were moved to Iași where Rezerva generală a aviației or RGA was established in a former slaughterhouse.
 Of the 322 aircraft that were received by Romania during the war, between 242 and 292 aircraft, as well as 545 aircraft engines, were assembled at RGA.
 With many airplanes arriving severely damaged from the journey through Russia, the engineers from RGA had to either repair or manufacture replacement parts.

 After the war, in 1919, the RGA was moved back to Bucharest where Arsenalul Aeronautic was established.
-With the increase in need of training aircraft, the Ministry of War approved the construction of Hansa-Brandenburg C.I at the new Arsenal.
+With the increase in need of training aircraft for the Piloting School of Tecuci, the Ministry of War approved the construction of Hansa-Brandenburg C.I at the new Arsenal.
 This was the first mass produced aircraft in Romania, with 120 aircraft equipped with Austro-Daimler 160 hp engines being manufactured between 1922 and 1923.

 The first Romanian-designed aircraft to be serially produced was the Proto 1, which was designed in 1922 by Ștefan Protopopescu.
 However, this serial production was stopped following an accident, which resulted in the death of the test pilot Ioan Sava, and the design of the aircraft was improved.
 After the design changes were finished, 25 new Proto 2 airplanes were produced in 1924 at the Astra Aircraft Factory in Arad.